Frequently Asked Questions

-In addition to our regular newsletters, we have compiled a list of frequently asked questions and our answers that we hope you find useful, whether your son or daughter is currently at Upwell Academy, or you are considering us for your child’s education.
+In addition to our regular newsletters, we have compiled a list of frequently asked questions that we hope you find useful, whether your son or daughter is currently at Upwell Academy, or you are considering us for your child’s education.

 If you have a question that isn’t listed here, please contact us, and we will respond to you as soon as possible.
 Alternatively, please call our reception, where a member of staff will be delighted to answer any questions you may have.